The Rolodex Spirit in a Digital World

 When you used a Rolodex, you didn’t just "scroll"—you hunted.

 You hunted through those cards for an excuse to call or drop a note in the mail.
 You were looking for a reason to check in.
 More importantly, adding a card wasn't just "data entry."
-It was a commitment.
+It was a commitment that you would do something with it.

 Space was limited, so every entry had to earn its spot.